microsoft/finops-toolkit/docs/_docs/framework/capabilities/understand/ingestion.md

 title: Data ingestion
 permalink: /framework/capabilities/understand/ingestion
 nav_order: 1
-description: This article helps you understand the data ingestion and normalization capability within the FinOps Framework and how to implement that in the Microsoft Cloud.
+description: This article helps you understand the data ingestion capability within the FinOps Framework and how to implement that in the Microsoft Cloud.
 author: bandersmsft
 ms.author: banders
 ms.date: 06/22/2023